GengDavid/Daily-English/README.md

 ## Day 16
 ### 例句
 > As new technologies have transformed many aspects of daily life, new questions have arisen.
 The digital world is changing around us at a dizzying pace; parents want guidance, and pediatricians want to answer their questions with helpful and scientifically valid advice.
-The American Academy of Pediatrics’ policy on children and media is probably best known for two recommendations: to discourage any screen time for children under 2, and to limit screen time to two hours a day for older children.
+The American Academy of Pediatrics policy on children and media is probably best known for two recommendations: to discourage any screen time for children under 2, and to limit screen time to two hours a day for older children.

 ### 句型
 As new technologies have transformed many aspects of daily life, new questions have arisen.
 AA is changing around us at a dizzying pace; BB want guidance, and CC want to answer their questions with helpful and scientifically valid advice.
 DD is probably best known for two recommendations: to do EE, and to do FF.